jyouhanaie/monopoly/README.md

 # Monopoly
 This project aims to create a web based playable version of the popular board game Monopoly.
 The game should be playable by a user or users.
-Additionally, there will be an option to play with a bot so that a single player can also enjoy the game.
-This project will use a GUI package and website design to construct the base game, and machine learning to analyze and optimize the bot’s decisions.
+This project will use the pygame GUI package to construct the game’s graphics.
+It will also use the pygbag package to implement the pygame graphics and internal game logic on a locally hosted web address that can accept user inputs and implement the corresponding background game logic.

 # User Guide